birtwistlelab/SPARCED/docs/source/papers/mutsuddy2023.rst

 ===============================================================================
-Docker Container
+Mutsuddy 2023 model
 ===============================================================================

-How to install and use the docker container
+How to replicate the Mutsuddy results